Guidelines for Teaching Online

 One week prior to the first day of class, be certain that the following elements are in your Sakai course site(s):

-- Your Sakai profile in My Workspace > Account has an accurate e-mail address.
+- Your Sakai profile in My Workspace > Profile has an accurate e-mail address.
+Including your photo is also recommended.

 - A welcoming announcement to students appears on the course homepage using the Announcements tool (lead instructor only).

-- The site's Gradebook setup includes all assignment titles, due dates, points and weights (if noted in the syllabus)
+- The site's Gradebook setup includes all assignment titles, due dates, points and weights (as noted in the syllabus).

 - The information box on the site's homepage includes adequate instructions to orient students to the site's structure and expectations for getting started independently.